johnnovak/gridmonger-site/source/themes.rst

 .. note::

-   There is a quite noticeable input lag of one extra frame when the theme editor is open.
+   There is an input lag of one extra frame when the theme editor is open.
    This limitation might be removed in a future version; for now, just keep in mind that it's best to keep the theme editor closed when you're not using it.

 .. rst-class:: style2 big